Police seek suspect after man allegedly robs gas station at gunpoint

 No one was injured during the robbery.

-The man was last seen heading left on Main Street toward Conagra on foot.
+The suspect made off with an undisclosed amount of cash.
+He was last seen heading left on Main Street toward Conagra on foot.

 Anyone with information is asked to call 712-328-7867.